L3337/ryor-shell/README.md

-NOTE: When bootstrapping a new router for the first time, it is far easier to plug it into an existing router operating in a different subnet, and slowly move all of your devices over to the new router
+NOTE: When bootstrapping a new router for the first time, it is far easier to plug it into an existing router operating in a different subnet, and slowly move all of your devices over to the new router, before eventually plugging the new router directly into the modem (not applicable to all types of ISPs).

 - Clone the git repository and `cd` into the directory.
 - Update `files/etc/ryor/config.yaml` to match your hardware specs